 I received a PhD in molecular physiology and biophysics from Baylor College of Medicine where I used carbon nanotechnology to develop a new treatment for autoimmune diseases.
 During grad school, I also founded and led a 501(c)(3) nonprofit organization that trains scientists and doctors to become management consultants, and also provides consulting services.
 Previously, I worked in biotech and venture capital.

 How to get in touch

 Feel free to connect with me on LinkedIn or GitHub.
 If you'd like to be notified of new blog posts, you can subscribe to the feed or follow me on Twitter, which I use almost exclusively to talk about AI and data science.
-If you have any questions, tips or comments, don't hesitate to contact me directly.
+If you have any questions, tips or comments, don't hesitate to contact me.
 Thanks for visiting!